 WHAT YOU NEED TO KNOW ABOUT WORKERS’ COMP

 Workers’ Compensation was instituted in the early 20th century to ensure that employees received just compensation and rehabilitation for injuries sustained on the job.
 All 50 states currently have workers’ compensation programs, but the details of these programs vary widely from state to state.
 South Carolina’s workers’ compensation program was created in 1935 and has seen many changes since it’s inception.
-Here’s what you need to know about the Palmetto State’s current workers’ compensation law:
+Here’s what you need to know about Palmetto State’s current workers’ compensation law:

 Who is covered?